turp/workshop.intro-to-copilot/README.md

 **Parallel task approach:**
 - Open multiple Copilot chat sessions for different tasks
-- Use specialized agents for each task (`@workspace` for code, custom agents for specific workflows)
+- Use the appropriate agent mode for each task (Agent for autonomous coding, Ask for questions, Plan for planning, Edit for focused edits)
 - Queue up distinct tasks: documentation, type definitions, validation, tests
 - Continue working locally while AI processes each request
 - Review and integrate results as they complete